sora-xor/sora-docs/src/integrated-plan.md

 - **Substrate 4**: The SORA network has to update to Substrate 4 to ensure full compatibility with the Dotsama network.
 This means that once this upgrade is up and running, the SORA network will be available in Dotsama wallets such as [Fearless Wallet](https://fearlesswallet.io/).
 - **Beefy Proofs**: Beefy proofs are used to prove the finality of transactions in blocks and will be optimised for the SORA network to allow efficient and secure trustless bridging between networks.
 For more information on [Beefy proofs, take a look at this documentation](https://github.com/paritytech/grandpa-bridge-gadget/blob/master/docs/beefy.md).
 - **Trustless Multi-EVM Bridge**: Bridges are an important infrastructure component requested by the community.
 This iteration of SORA network bridges will be an improvement on the existing one which will bring compatibility to multiple EVM networks.
 It is important that this bridge is efficient, safe and trustless.
 Therefore there is much work to be done to ensure a solid foundation.
-- **SORA v3 Network Launch**: One of the longer-term milestones of the Integrated plan, all of the previous milestones must be completed to unlock the secret that will lead to the implementation of the SORA v3 Network.
+- **SORA v3 network Launch**: One of the longer-term milestones of the Integrated plan, all of the previous milestones must be completed to unlock the secret that will lead to the implementation of the SORA v3 network.
 This iteration will contain the VAL DAO structures, the SORA Parliament, and new infrastructure like the SORA Block Explorer and a Bitcoin Bridge.
-- **SORAcles**: Although this functionality was proposed earlier in development, it’s implementation has been pushed to the SORA v3 Network to ensure that they are safe, accurate and reliable.
+- **SORAcles**: Although this functionality was proposed earlier in development, it’s implementation has been pushed to the SORA v3 network to ensure that they are safe, accurate and reliable.
 SORAcle implementation will be the gateway to alternative XST assets.
 - **XST Base Pairs**: XSTUSD-base pools for Polkaswap are XYK pools on Polkaswap that use XSTUSD instead of XOR as a base pair, in order to limit impermanent loss.
 If successful, they can be launched on the testnet shortly and then head to production.

 ## Web